tel/old-blog/_posts/2014-07-12-mutable_algorithms_in_immutable_languges_part_1.md

 --   `a` in the monad `r`
 type UF r a

--- | This is a mutable reference to a node in our Union/Find graph. newtype Node r
+-- | This is a mutable reference to a node in a Union/Find graph newtype Node r

 node :: UF r a => a                -> r (Node r)